spirita1204/mcp-client/README.md

 # MCPClient Python Application

-This is a Python client application designed to interact with an MCP (Message Communication Protocol) server.
-The client uses an asynchronous approach to connect to the server, send queries, and manage interactions with available tools via the server's response.
-The client is also capable of executing server-side scripts (Python or JavaScript) and calling external tools, then processing the results.
+This is a Python client application designed to interact with an MCP (Model Context Protocol) server.

 ## Features